numpy/numpy/doc/HOWTO_RELEASE.rst

 ------------------
-Before :ref:`the release branch is made <branching>`, it should be checked that all deprecated code that should be removed is actually removed, and all new deprecations say in the docstring or deprecation warning at what version the code will be removed.
+Before :ref:`the release branch is made <branching>`, it should be checked that all deprecated code that should be removed is actually removed, and all new deprecations say in the docstring or deprecation warning what version the code will be removed.

 Check the C API version number
 ------------------------------